-In 2022, the program united classes from five districts across Virginia and the 2023 cohort is even larger.
-Students have opportunities to collaborate across district lines, compete for a scholarship award, and present their final research to educators and leaders from across Virginia.
+In 2022, the program united classes from five districts across Virginia and the 2023 cohort was even larger.
+Students had opportunities to collaborate across district lines, compete for a scholarship award, and present their final research to educators and leaders from across the region.

-I actually learned a lot myself, just going along with them through the material...
-I think they came away with a lot better understanding of how electrical currents work, how electricity can be produced, and I think they came out with a much better understanding of conserving energy and engineering." -TSS TEACHER FROM 2022
+🖍 I actually learned a lot myself, just going along with them through the material...
+I think they came away with a lot better understanding of how electrical currents work, how electricity can be produced, and I think they came out with a much better understanding of conserving energy and engineering."

-Students present their final projects at the Throwing Solar Shade® Presentation Day event in 2022 at The Science Museum of Virginia in Richmond.
+Students present their final projects at the Throwing Solar Shade® Presentation Day event at The Science Museum of Virginia in Richmond.